 Netflix (s NFLX) pushed the button late Sunday night and officially launched in the U.K. and Ireland.
 The service is now available to British Internet users for £5.99, and folks in Ireland have to pay €6.99 per month, according to a post on the Netflix blog.
 Netflix didn’t reveal how big its catalog in both countries is, but a blog post penned by the company’s chief product officer Neil Hunt mentioned shows like Prison Break and Damages as well as films 3:10 to Yuma and The English Patient as examples for content being available through the service.

 Netflix isn’t the only one eyeing the U.K. market.
-Amazon subsidiary LoveFilm already operates a Netflix-like streaming service in the country, and Skype and KaZaA co-founder Janus Friis plans to launch a Netflix competitor called Vdio early this year in the U.K. as well.
+Amazon (s AMZN) subsidiary LoveFilm already operates a Netflix-like streaming service in the country, and Skype and KaZaA co-founder Janus Friis plans to launch a Netflix competitor called Vdio early this year in the U.K. as well.